Dennis Allen (criminal): Criminal career

-Dennis Allen, known as Mr. Death or Mr. D, was suspected of involvement in up to 13 (Note: Note that Tedmanson reports that Allen is suspected of up to 13 murders, while Shand reports 15.) underworld murders, including the gruesome chainsaw dismemberment of Hells Angels biker Anton Kenny in 1985.
+Dennis Allen, known as Mr. Death or Mr. D, was suspected of involvement in up to 13 (Note: Note that Tedmanson reports that Allen was suspected of up to 13 murders, while Shand reports 15.) underworld murders, including the gruesome chainsaw dismemberment of Hells Angels biker Anton Kenny in 1985.
 He also attempted to gatecrash a party, shooting guitarist Chris Stockley of The Dingoes in the stomach.

-Allen had previously received a ten-year prison sentence for gang rape in the 1970s, where he served 5 years out of a 10 year sentence.
+Allen had previously received a ten-year prison sentence for gang rape in the 1970s, where he served five years out of a 10-year sentence.
 He was a major drug dealer in Melbourne's Richmond and South Yarra areas during the 1980s.

-Interestingly, New South Wales Police Detective-Sergeant Roger Rogerson was convicted of supplying heroin in a deal with Allen, but was later acquitted on appeal.
+New South Wales Police Detective-Sergeant Roger Rogerson was convicted of supplying heroin in a deal with Allen, but was later acquitted on appeal.

 Allen managed to evade capture and prosecution by possessing incriminating information against corrupt Victorian police officers.